django/django/docs/backends.rst

 * Preserve the ordering of messages inside a channel

-* Never deliver a message more than once
+* Never deliver a message more than once (design for at-most-once delivery)

 * Never block on sending of a message (dropping the message/erroring is preferable to blocking)

 * Be able to store messages of at least 5MB in size

+* Allow for channel and group names of up to 200 printable ASCII characters

 * Expire messages only after the expiry period provided is up (a backend may keep them longer if it wishes, but should expire them at some reasonable